-The current, and potential future, uncertain economic climate affected by factors including but not limited to macroeconomic conditions and the effects of the COVID-19 pandemic may lead to material adverse changes in cash flows, working capital levels and/or debt balances, which may also have a direct negative impact on the Corporation's operating results and financial position in the future.
-Accordingly, the Corporation continues to monitor and adapt its plans as the economic climate evolves.
 Actions by the provincial government or regulatory authorities may impede LDC's ability to mitigate the risk of customer non-payment using means normally permitted by law at certain times of the year, including security deposits [i.e., letters of credit, surety bonds, cash deposits or lock-box arrangements, under terms prescribed by the OEB], late payment penalties, pre-payment, pre-authorized payment, load limiters or disconnection.
 LDC may have no option in certain cases but to assume the amount of any default, whether in whole or in part, and LDC's security interest or other measures, if any, may not provide sufficient protection.
-While LDC would be liable for the full amount of the default, there can be no assurance that the OEB would allow recovery of the bad debt expense or of the increased operating or construction costs, and such expenses and costs could have a material adverse effect on the Corporation's business, operations, financial condition or prospects.
-The OEB would examine any electricity distributor's application for recovery of extraordinary bad debt and other expenses on a caseby-case basis.
-In respect of bad-debt expenses incurred in connection with the COVID-19 pandemic, and on the basis of the OEB's final report on the COVID-19 Emergency Deferral Account consultation, no amounts have been recorded by Toronto Hydro in the COVID-19 Emergency Deferral Account as at December 31, 2021.
-See section 5.2 entitled "COVID-19 Pandemic Considerations" for more information.
+While LDC would be liable for the full amount of the default, there can be no assurance that the OEB would allow recovery of the expected credit loss allowance or of the increased operating or construction costs, and such expenses and costs could have a material adverse effect on the Corporation's business, operations, financial condition or prospects.
+The OEB would examine any electricity distributor's application for recovery of extraordinary expected credit loss allowance and other expenses on a case-by-case basis.
+Increases in outstanding receivables due to reduced or delayed customer payments as a result of economic conditions could also contribute to liquidity risk for LDC as it continues to be charged for electricity commodity, transmission and other charges, which are intended to be flow-through items to customers.
 If the level of customer payment delays or non-payment, or increased costs contribute to liquidity challenges, the Corporation expects that it would utilize various mitigation tools at its disposal in seeking to improve its liquidity, including accessing further debt under, or increasing limits in, any of its MTN Program, CP Program, or its credit facilities, or by reducing costs and delaying payments.
-The COVID-19 situation continues to be dynamic and the ultimate duration and magnitude of the impact on the economy and Toronto Hydro's business cannot be determined with certainty at this time.
+The global economic situation continues to be dynamic and uncertain and the ultimate duration and magnitude of the impact on Toronto Hydro's business cannot be determined with certainty at this time.